 In my 26 years as a therapist, I’ve rarely had a relationship with a female client who didn’t have a disordered relationship with food.

-Most children eat when they are hungry and stop when they are full, don't they.?
-They don't think about whether food is good or bad, and if we feed them right, they can learn to eat in a healthy, intuitive manner.
+Most children eat when they are hungry and stop when they are full, don’t they?
+They don’t think about whether food is good or bad, and if we feed them right, they can learn to eat in a healthy, intuitive manner.
 But most girls start to diet and worry about their bodies by age 8, and 80 percent of 10-year-old girls have gone on a diet.
-It's a 60.5 billion dollar industry.
+It’s a 60.5 billion dollar industry.

 No wonder so many women have eating disorders.
 Eating Disorders have the highest mortality rate of any mental health disorder!

-Because women aren't taught to love and nurture our bodies, we don't use food in the way it's meant to be used.
-I think most women have a complex and challenging relationship with food, although necessarily an eating disorder that's "diagnosable. " Our eating is either restrictive in some way or involves guilt, is connected with shame or is used to control our emotions rather than just feeding our bodies.
+Because women aren’t taught to love and nurture our bodies, we don’t use food in the way it’s meant to be used.
+I think most women have a complex and challenging relationship with food, although we dont all necessarily have an eating disorder that’s “diagnosable. ” Our eating is either restrictive in some way or involves guilt, is connected with shame or is used to control our emotions rather than just feeding our bodies.
 I am tired of hearing about unhealthy eating patterns and dealing with it in therapy!
 Our relationships to food and our relationships to our bodies are a really big problem.